Kartikey2510/Malaria-Cell-Detection/README.md

 # Malaria-Cell-Detection
-uses CNN to detect malaria in blood smear images
 The model is used to find whether the blood smear images contains malaria or not The model is built using tensorflow and uses convolution neural netwroks as feature extractors The model is built using custom layers and also through transfer learning using inceptionV3 model